Capture method — Beam trawl

 Stock detail —

-The stock status is unknown.
+The stock status is unknown as there are lack of data to determine trends.
 Blonde ray is relatively vulnerable to fishing because it matures at a large size and produces relatively few young.
-As a result, young Blonde Rays can be overfished before they have had a chance to reproduce.
+As a result, young blonde rays can be overfished before they have had a chance to reproduce.

 Blonde ray are an inshore species belonging to the Rajidae family of skates and rays.
 Maximum length is 110 cm.
 Length at maturity is 81-83 cm at ages 4-5 years.
 Found predominantly on sand and steep sandbanks and commonly occurs at depths from 14-146 m.
 Relatively few eggs are produced, meaning that few juveniles will be produced each year.
 In the English Channel, females with well-developed eggs occur from February to August.
 Eggs are laid in cases known as “mermaids purses”.
 Blonde ray breed in the Bristol Channel in April and May.
 Although it has a relatively broad geographical range, this species is most abundant from the British Isles to Portugal.
 Blonde ray is relatively common in inshore and shelf waters (down to about 150 m) in the English Channel and Irish Sea, Bristol Channel and St George’s Channel.
 Blonde rays are particularly vulnerable to depletion due to their late age at maturity, slow growth and they produce few young.
 Little is known about connectivity of blonde ray stocks, yet, connectivity is crucial for managing skates and rays and provides a long-term perspective of their population trends.